 The technology aspect also plays a big role in the speed of alternative lenders.
 With efficient underwriting programs and highly automated applications, alternative lenders can process more small business loan applications in less time.

-The convenience of no doc business loans comes with a (literal) cost.
+On the other hand, of course, the convenience of no doc business loans comes with a (literal) cost.
 Here is the biggest drawback to opting for this type of small business loan:

 Banks charge lower interest rates because they’re so selective with their borrowers.
 If they only lend to business owners with long and successful track records, they can be more confident that they’ll get their money back.